EndsOfTheEarth/QueryLite/Documentation.md

 Primary and foreign keys can be defined on table definitions.
 These are useful for schema validation (i.e. Checking those constraints exist in the database) and for generating schema documentation.

-The ATable<> class has virtual methods called `PrimaryKey` and `ForeignKeys` that can be overridden to define the constraints.
+The ATable<> class has virtual methods called `PrimaryKey`, `UniqueConstraints` and `ForeignKeys` that can be overridden to define the constraints.
 Here is an example below of how to define those constaints in code.
 (Note: These constraints can be generated using the code generator tool).

 Example: